deingithub/OidaVM/README.md

 ### Extended opcodes (sixteen bits)

 These can't target memory and take no arguments, so they are either used for I/O or operations on ACC.
-This category has up to 4096 possible opcodes available.
+There are 144 possible opcodes in this category.

 - `0xf00f cease` *Cease*: Halts execution.
 - `0xf010 outnm` *Output, Numeric*: Writes the content of ACC to stderr, as a decimal number.